-- For the benefit of data subjects, making available the name and contact details of Rise Carr College and DPO and all information we are required to share about how we use and process their personal data (via our privacy notices) - For all personal data that we hold, maintaining an internal record of the type of data, type of data subject, how and why we are using the data, any third-party recipients, any transfers outside of the UK and the safeguards for those, retention periods and how we are keeping the data secure

-15. Data security and storage of records

-We will protect personal data and keep it safe from unauthorised or unlawful access, alteration, processing or disclosure, and against accidental or unlawful loss, destruction or damage.
+For the benefit of data subjects, making available the name and contact details of Rise Carr College and DPO and all information we are required to share about how we use and process their personal data (via our privacy notices) For all personal data that we hold, maintaining an internal record of the type of data, type of data subject, how and why we are using the data, any third-party recipients, any transfers outside of the UK and the safeguards for those, retention periods and how we are keeping the data secure 16.
+Data security and storage of records We will protect personal data and keep it safe from unauthorised or unlawful access, alteration, processing or disclosure, and against accidental or unlawful loss, destruction or damage.
 In particular:

-- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data, are kept under lock and key when not in use - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access - Where personal information needs to be taken off site, staff must sign it in and out from the school office - Passwords that are at least 10 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff and pupils are reminded that they should not reuse passwords from other sites - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)

-16. Disposal of records

-Personal data that is no longer needed will be disposed of securely.
+Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data, are kept under lock and key when not in use Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access Where personal information needs to be taken off site, staff must sign it in and out from the school office Passwords that are at least 10 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
+Staff and pupils are reminded that they should not reuse passwords from other sites Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8) 17.
+Disposal of records Personal data that is no longer needed will be disposed of securely.
 Personal data that has become inaccurate or out of date will also be disposed of securely, where we cannot or do not need to rectify or update it.
 For example, we will shred or incinerate paper-based records, and overwrite or delete electronic files.
 We may also use a third party to safely dispose of records on the school's behalf.
 If we do so, we will require the third party to provide sufficient guarantees that it complies with data protection law.
+18 Personal data breaches The school will make all reasonable endeavours to ensure that there are no personal data breaches.
+In the unlikely event of a suspected data breach, we will follow the procedure set out in appendix 1.
+When appropriate, we will report the data breach to the ICO within 72 hours after becoming aware of it.
+Such breaches in a school context may include, but are not limited to: A non-anonymised dataset being published on the school website which shows the exam results of pupils eligible for the pupil premium Safeguarding information being made available to an unauthorised person The theft of a school laptop containing non-encrypted personal data about pupils 19.
+Training All staff and governors are provided with data protection training as part of their induction process.
+Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.
+20. Monitoring arrangements The DPO is responsible for monitoring and reviewing this policy.